 Crowley Selected to Distribute Zeutschel ScanStudio In U.S., Canada, U.K. and Caribbean

 Frederick, Md. – Matt McCabe, vice president of sales and marketing for The Crowley Company, a leading worldwide provider of production scanners and commercial digitization services, announces the addition of the German-engineered Zeutschel ScanStudio reprographic system to its international distribution lines as well as all Zeutschel products to its U.K. network.
-The ScanStudio combines Zeutschel’s industry-leading capture technology and software with a modular scan bed and is powered by Phase One.
+The ScanStudio combines Zeutschel’s industry-leading capture technology and software with a modular scan bed.
 It is available with 50MP and 100MP camera options.

 About the ScanStudio Reprographic System